 Following a long drawn out five-year criminal trial in the Sessions Court, in which the victim was exhaustively cross examined, the accused was only convicted for causing grievous hurt and not attempted murder as the prosecution argued for.
 In an extremely insensitive and unjust decision, where the judge did not account for the severity of the attack or its consequences to Haseena’s life and livelihood, the accused was sentenced to a mere 5 years and 3 months in jail with a fine of 3 lakh rupees.

-On appeal to the High Court of Bangalore the conviction of the accused for attempt to murder was granted and the accused was sentenced to life imprisonment and a further 2 lakh rupees was awarded to Haseena.
+On appeal to the High Court of Bangalore the accused was convicted for attempt to murder and sentenced to life imprisonment and a further 2 lakh rupees was awarded to Haseena.
 The judge rightly acknowledged that ‘the consequence of pouring a large quantity of sulphuric acid on the head is likely to cause death must be known to him (the accused) or has to be inferred and as such in our view, the offence clearly falls under the category of attempt to murder’ (para 43, Joseph Rodrigues vs. State of Karnataka, Karnataka High Court)

-Sonali, then 17, a bright student of Sociology, the 5th battalion of NCC girls’ wing was a vivacious young girl.
+Sonali, then 17, a bright student of Sociology and a member of the 5th battalion of NCC girls’ wing was a vivacious young girl.
 She nurtured hope of a bright future.
 But her world came crashing down after being subjected to years of sexual harassment.
 She was repeatedly teased, harassed and followed around for nearly two and a half years, scared and frustrated, she complained to her father who was a watchman in a mill.
 Finally on the fateful night of 22nd April 2003, she was drenched with cocktail of acids in her innocent sleep by her neighbours turned eve-teasers, Tapas Mitra, Sanjay Paswan & Bhrahmadev Hazra for spurning their advances.
 The attack left her blind in both eyes, partially deaf, melted away skin on the skull, neck, chest & back.
 She continued suffering with no one coming to her rescue & no steady source of income.
 She lost her grandfather who went into shock after the attack, while her mother slipped into depression.
 Her father has spent everything to keep her alive.
 Meanwhile, her attackers are out in open threatening her to inflict even greater harm.
 Mitra & Paswan were sentenced to three years in jail & are now out on bail while Hajra was let off for being juvenile.
 Nine years after the attack, Sonali was running from pillars to post in Delhi for help from Government.
 She was commuting between Jharkand & Delhi’s Safdarjung Hospital for treatment.
-She receives Rs200 per month from the Government as disability allowances for being physically challenged .With no help from Government she demanded euthanasia as she cannot afford her medical cost.
+She was being paid Rs200 per month from the Government as disability allowances for being physically challenged .With no help from Government she demanded euthanasia as she could not afford her medical cost.
 Gradually her case was brought to public notice through media with benevolent people coming to her aid.
 Some amount of money were raised for her surgeries which estimated a whopping 30 to 35 lakhs.
 She was receiving media attention & even invited in the popular game show, “Kaun Banega Crorepati” ( meaning Who wants to be a millionaire?) hosted by Megastar Mr. Amitabh Bachchan.
 She was accompanied by the elegant actress & former Miss Universe Mrs. Lara Dutt Bhupathi who supported her cause.
 Mr. Bachchan much moved by her courage & grit appealed for her in the social networking sites.
 Meanwhile Hon’ble Minister for Women & Child Development, Smt.
 Krishna Tirath also proposed free treatment for acid attack victims.
-With rising number of reports of such attacks, the cabinet this month approved a proposal to make acid attacks a separate offence, making it punishable by 10years imprisonment & a fine of up to 10 lakh rupees.
-This will now have to be approved by Parliament.
+With rising number of reports of such attacks, the cabinet approved a proposal to make acid attacks a separate offence and The relevant law was brought into force in April, 2013.
 According to Sonali, acid are being used as weapons like guns, but with no laws to regulate its sale & distribution.
 A highly concentrated acid can be bought for less than 50 rupees a bottle, which is enough to ruin a woman’s life.
 “They may not have killed me but I might as well be dead” said Sonali.
 Sonali had undergone 22 surgeries with 9 more left for her ears & eyes to be functional.
-She needs financial assistance for further treatment & rehabilitation.
-ASFI has been in constant touch with her since last few months about her progress.
-She has expressed her desire to be a part of ASFI after her recovery to help other survivors like her.
-She has truly set an example.
+She has recently been offered a clerical job in the office of the Deputy Commissioner, Bokaro by the state government of Jharkhand.